This set of Dairy Engineering Questions and Answers for Campus interviews focuses on “Regulations – 4”.

 2. Nearly ________% of the U.S. milk supply is used in the production of cheese.

-Explanation: Cheese is a product made by milk.
-Cheese requires 40% of milk supply.
+Explanation: Cheese is a product made of milk.
+Cheese requires 40% of the milk supply.

 3. Fluid milk accounts for ______% of the U.S. milk supply.

 Explanation: Fluid milk dominates the dairy market.
 It accounts for 15% of Total dairy supply.

 4. The top ten states in the U.S. now account for about ______% of the total milk supply.

 Explanation: In the USA top ten state accounts for almost 75% of the total milk supply.
 The rest is covered by other cities.

 5. The leading state in total milk production is?

 Explanation: Milk production is high in several states.
 However, the highest among the all is California.